-The Head of School and Designated Safeguarding Lead will assess the risk of pupils being drawn into extremist views.
+The Headteacher and Designated Safeguarding Lead will assess the risk of pupils being drawn into extremist views.
 The risk assessment may include consideration of the school's curriculum, the use of school premises by external agencies and any other local issues relating to the school community.